theotowngarage-com/maker-space-development/electronics-area/presence-monitor/README.md

 When moving average drops below 6.2V then data transmission is inhibited, and duration of deep sleep cycle is increased to 30s.

+### Battery not connected
+When battery voltage measured is below 1V, then module assumes it is powered with external power supply.
+In this mode extreme power saving options are disabled.

 ### Communication errors handling
 Further battery savings are done when wifi or internet connection is down in more than 8 consecutive transmission attempts.